March 13-14th, 2025

 Every team must have an adult teacher, coach, or leader who is the point of contact with the AviCom Event Director.

 Teams are able to enter multiple aviators in the non-flying events (Thursday).
-However, we are limited to a max of 3 aviators for the flying portion on Friday (Pilot, Co-Pilot, and Observer)
+However, we are limited to a max of 3 aviators for the flying portion on Friday (Pilot, First Officer, and Navigator)

 Registration